agafonovdmitry/dns_round_robin_test/README.md

 ![Almost ideal round robin](http://agafonov.pp.ru/blog/wp-content/uploads/2015/12/round-robin.png)

 Just test!
-Take this simple script and test on your own.
+Take this simple script and test on your own, with python 2 or 3.

 Options:
 ```